NVIDIA/proxyfs/vfs/README.md

             # vagrant plugin install vagrant-vbguest

 ## Install samba
 	2. sudo apt-get install samba
         (Actually, this should already have been done by Chef during VM provisioning.)

-## Configure samba 4.3 source
+## Configure samba
 **Required to build proxyfs VFS module.**

 	3. Get the samba source (skip if already have it):